Funnel Analytics

 Definition

-Funnel analytics is the practice of tracking how readers progress through a series of stages, from initially viewing a publication to completing a desired action such as submitting a form or making a purchase.
-Each stage in the funnel represents a point where readers either continue forward or drop off.
+Funnel analytics is the practice of tracking how readers progress through a series of defined stages within a publication — from opening it for the first time, through reading and engaging with content, to completing a desired action such as submitting a [lead capture](/features/lead-capture) form, clicking a [CTA button](/features/cta-buttons), or making a purchase.
+Each stage in the funnel represents a measurable transition point where readers either continue forward or drop off entirely.
+Unlike basic page view counts, funnel analytics reveals the sequential relationship between stages, showing not just how many people visited but how effectively your content moves them toward a goal.

 Why It Matters